ALL ABOUT MARYLAND TAX SALES

 - Maryland law "caps" the maximum amount of attorney fees and costs that a tax sale holder can charge to the property owner upon redemption.

-- The municpality often makes mistakes in the tax sale process that could invalidate your tax sale lien, even after you have filed your foreclosure, which means that you have to"eat" all of the court costs, attorney fees, etc., that you have expended, and only get your principal and half of your interest back.
+- The municipality often makes mistakes in the tax sale process that could invalidate your tax sale lien, even after you have filed your foreclosure, which means that you have to "eat" all of the court costs, attorney fees, etc., that you have expended, and only get your principal back.